lucasbui92/ssl-anomaly-detection/README.md

 return BASE_DIR / "datasets" / "SmartGrid"
 ```

-This ensures correct dataset resolution for the smart-grid experiments.
+This ensures correct dataset path for the smart-grid experiments.

 ---